-Sexual abuse involves: Emotional abuse is: • • • • • • • Forcing or enticing, a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+Sexual abuse involves: Emotional abuse is: Forcing or enticing, a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve: Physical contact including assault by penetration (for example, rape or oral sex); Non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing They may also include non-contact activities such as: Involving children in looking at, or in the production of sexual images; Watching sexual activities; Encouraging children to behave in sexually inappropriate ways; Grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate off line abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
 The persistent emotional maltreatment of a child so as to cause severe and persistent adverse effects on the child's emotional development.
 May involve: conveying to a child that they are worthless or unloved, inadequate or valued only insofar as they meet the needs of another person; not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate; age or developmentally inappropriate expectations being imposed on children (These may include interactions that are beyond the child's developmental capability, as well as over-protection and limitation of exploration and learning, or preventing the child participating in normal social interaction); seeing or hearing the ill-treatment of another; serious bullying (including cyber-bullying), Causing children frequently to feel frightened or in danger; The exploitation or corruption of children.
-Some level of emotional abuse is involved in al types of maltreatment of a child, though it may occur alone.
-Perplex I abuse may involve: Hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. ting Presentations/Fabricated Illness The carer does not physically harm the child but reports a clinical story, which is fabricated.
-This is frequently 'supported' by false specimens e.g. use of menstrual or animal blood; Hillness Neglect is : The persistent failure to meet a child's basic physical and/or psychological needs likely to result in the serious impairment of the child's health or development; Neglect may occur during pregnancy as a result of maternal substance misuse; Once a child is born, neglect may involve a parent or carer failing to: Provide adequate food, clothing and shelter (including exclusion from home or abandonment); Protect a child from physical and emotional harm or danger; Ensure adequate supervision (including the use of inadequate care-givers); Ensure access to appropriate medical care or treatment.
-It may also include neglect of, or Induced it may also include neglect of, of
+Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone.
+Physical abuse may involve: Hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
+Perplexing Presentations/Fabricated Illness The carer does not physically harm the child but reports a clinical story, which is fabricated.
+This is frequently 'supported' by false specimens e.g. use of menstrual or animal blood; Induced Illness The carer inflicts harm on the child e.g. poisoning, suffocation, tearing etc. Neglect is : The persistent failure to meet a child's basic physical and/or psychological needs likely to result in the serious impairment of the child's health or development; Neglect may occur during pregnancy as a result of maternal substance misuse; Once a child is born, neglect may involve a parent or carer failing to: Provide adequate food, clothing and shelter (including exclusion from home or abandonment); Protect a child from physical and emotional harm or danger; Ensure adequate supervision (including the use of inadequate care-givers); Ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Document Number: PVS-V04-1024 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 65 Linked to Policy Number: OPSP09
+Document Number: APS-V02-0924 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 65 Linked to Policy Number: OPSP09